There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) written analysis/case study and (2) project work/graphical analysis.
+Indicative assessments in this unit are as follows: (1) written analysis/case study and (2) project work/graphical analysis.
 Further information is available in the unit outline.

 - Unit Coordinator(s)